Homemade Hoagie Rolls

 LOVE these rolls, so easy and sooooo good!

 I bake all the time and decided to give a new recipe a try and it was a flop.
-They rose all through the proper stages but were like little breadsticks after baking.
-It’s a disappointment since they were for our sandwiches for the zoo tomorrow.
+Not sure what I did wrong.

 So easy to make!
 I’m about to pop them in the oven and enjoy them with some brisket.